Garvdudy/PowerBI-Project/README.md

 ## Outcome
 This project demonstrates my ability to transform survey data into **business-ready insights** using Power BI.
 The final dashboard makes exploration easy and supports strategic decisions with a clean, interactive visual experience.

----

-Project comming soon as per the www.local:poertal thought of right https://www.locaol.icom and this one will not be expected

-- SQL
-- workbench
-- icon
-- ironc